Subscribe To This Site

 Oat bran is generally removed in processing but is a valuable source of fibre and is extremely useful as a natural aid to reducing cholesterol.
 You can buy oat bran in most health food stores.
 Some packaged cereals contain added oat bran as a health aid.

 Pinhead oats are oat groats which have been chopped into tiny pieces (like bulgar wheat).
-They are particularly good for porridge making.
+They are particularly good for porridge recipes.
 They give a dense, grainy texture which might be a bit of an acquired taste.
-Once you get used to porridge made this way, you will probably find rolled oat porridge lacking in character by contrast!
+Once you get used to porridge made this way, you will probably find rolled oat porridge lacking in character by contrast.
+This is very much a personal preference, of course.

 For best results when preparing porridge a stainless steel double-boiler is a useful piece of equipment which allows you to cook your oats thoroughly without them burning or sticking to the pan.

 Recent research shows that berries such as strawberries combine well with nutrients in oats.
-Oat "phenols" and vitamin C combine to make LDL cholesterol more stable and safe.
+Oat "phenols" and vitamin C combine to make LDL cholesterol (the "bad" kind of cholesterol) more stable and safe.

 Oatmeal is similar to pinhead but cut a little finer.
 Oatmeal is used for making the famous oatcakes.